m5lk3n/dotfiles/README.md

 - Removes the following packages/web apps along with its default config (where applicable) as per [this script](uninstall-defaults.sh).

 - Installs additional packages and config as per [this setup](./setup.sh).
-Mainly, Superfile<sup>0</sup>, Flutter, Golang, Librewolf, Android Studio, VS Code.

 - Changes the following in Omarchy:
   - to have no window gaps